-Easily accessible off of Interstate 75, located in the Central part of the county, Hamilton, stands proudly as the Butler County seat and is a city with deep historical roots and tradition.
+Hamilton, Ohio is easily accessible off of Interstate 75, located in the Central part of the county.
+Standing proudly as the Butler County seat, Hamilton OH is a city with deep historical roots and tradition.

 Learn more about staying and playing in Hamilton: